mrprogrammingx/Queue-sample/README.md

 - **1,000 records** in the `products` table

 ## Performance Comparison
-### You need to increase your timeout to at least 60 secound for both test
+### You need to increase your timeout to at least 60 seconds for both tests

 ### Loading & Processing Orders
 - **Without Queue:**